sdl/ecommerce-framework/README.md

 ------------------------

 Follow the below steps to setup the .NET version of the E-Commerce DXA modules:
-1. If you do not have a DXA.NET setup (for SDL Web 8) you can easily do this by doing the following:
+1. If you do not have a DXA.NET setup (for SDL Web 8) you can easily do this by following the instructions given here: http://docs.sdl.com/LiveContent/content/en-US/SDL%20DXA-v6/GUID-001D829E-1141-4B18-B696-894DF27B6DA1
-    * git clone -b release/1.5 https://github.com/sdl/dxa-web-application-dotnet
-    * Open the project in Visual Studio
-    * Modify the Web.config to point to your local discovery service
-    * Copy cd_ambient_conf.xml to Site/bin/config from your SDL Web 8.1.1 distribution: /Content Delivery/roles/api/rest/config/cd_ambient_conf.xml
-    * Or just follow the instructions given here: http://docs.sdl.com/LiveContent/content/en-US/SDL%20DXA-v5/GUID-001D829E-1141-4B18-B696-894DF27B6DA1
 2. Clone this repository: `git clone https://github.com/sdl/ecommerce-framework`
-3. Add the VS projects under dxa.net to your Visual Studio solution
+3. Either open up the solution dxa.net/SDL.ECommerce.sln or add the VS projects under dxa.net to your Visual Studio solution
 4. Set the environment variable %DXA_SITE_DIR% to point to your DXA Site path (in visual studio or in your IIS instance)
-    * Alternatively you can include all E-Commerce VB projects into your site solution.
 5. Restart Visual studio and rebuild the solution.
 Verify so E-Commerce Areas and DLLs are copied to your site folder
 6. Configure E-Commerce micro service in Web.config of your site: